csc301-2023-fall/project-34-qeynet-inc-t/README.md

 Data from telemetry frames is plotted on a graph with time as the independent variable and various user-chosen parameters as dependent variables.

-* **Emit additional warnings for high-priority alarms (if time permits)**

-For sufficiently high-priority alarms, additional methods of notifying staff are deployed such as popups or emails.

 ## Download and Installation

-To acquire the program, one can head to the releases section and simply download `astra-vX.Y.Z.zip` under the latest release version X.Y.Z, then extract the zip folder
+To acquire the program, one can head to the releases section and simply download `astra-vX.Y.Z.zip` under the latest release version X.Y.Z, then extract the zip folder.

 Once extracted, running the program simply requires running the `main.exe` file located in the root of the folder.